CYBAVO/android_wallet_sdk_sample/docs/private_chain.md

   - Pass `crosschain: 1`, it returns transactions of [Deposit to Private Chain](#deposit-to-private-chain) and [Withdraw to Public Chain](#withdraw-to-public-chain)
   - Pass `crosschain: 0`, it returns transactions of [Inner Transfer](#inner-transfer).

-## Finance Product
+## CPC Financial Product
-After deposit to CPC, users can further deposit to finance product for a period of time to get interest, the finance product can be setup on the admin panel.
+After deposit to CPC, users can further deposit to financial product for a period of time to get interest, the financial product can be setup on the admin panel.
 In this section, we will illustrate how to achieve this feature through related API.

-### Product Setting and Model
+### Model - FinancialProduct
+After setup financial product on the admin panel, App can get financial product lists and perform transaction operation according to `FinancialProduct.isCan...` field, see [Transaction Operations](#transaction-operations) for detailed usage.
-Below is an example to show how a finance product may look like and related fields.
+Below is an example to show how a financial product may look like and related fields.

 |  Product Setting (Admin Panel)   | Model  | Example UI (App)  |
 |  ----  | ----  | ----  |